Backups, export and import

 custom subdomain, e.g. if you already have an existing organization on the

 root domain.
-Replace the last two lines above with the following, after replacing
+Replace the last three lines above with the following, after replacing

 <subdomain> with the desired subdomain.